Giovanni Belzoni: Return to Europe

+Expedition to West Africa and death

-In 1823 he set out for West Africa, intending to travel to Timbuktu.
-Having been refused permission to pass through Morocco, he chose the Gulf of Guinea coastal route.
+In 1823 Belzoni accepted an offer from the African Association of London to lead an expedition to explore West Africa, specifically aiming to find the source of the Niger River and visit the legendary city of Timbuktu.
+Niger was virtually unknown to Europeans and had only been reached for the first time a few years earlier by the renowned Scottish explorer, Mungo Park.
+Park had attempted to reach Timbuktu, but he died on the Niger River before he could visit it.
+Having been refused permission to pass through Morocco, Belzoni chose the Gulf of Guinea coastal route.
 He reached the Kingdom of Benin, but was seized with dysentery at a village called Gwato (now Ughoton), and died there.
-According to the celebrated traveller Richard Francis Burton he was murdered and robbed.
-In 1829 his widow published his drawings of the royal tombs at Thebes.
+He was buried under the branches of an locust tree on the outskirts of the village.
+According to the renowned traveller Richard Francis Burton, who visited Benin in 1863-1864, Belzoni was murdered and robbed.
+A local chieftain informed Burton that the townspeople still possessed many of Belzoni's papers.
+Burton tried to retrieve them, but without success.
+In 1829 Belzoni's widow published his drawings of the royal tombs at Thebes.